PERFORMANCE APPRAISAL FORMS

 · Each appraisal shall be completed by the supervisor to whom the staff member reports using six (6) job performance/professional competency categories.
 Each competency reflects the skills, knowledge, and professional behavior necessary to perform the job in a competent, effective manner, and participate in achieving the goals of the Department, the Division, and the University.

-· Each staff member to be appraised shall be required to submit to the supervisor a summary of accomplishments completed during the appraisal period.
+· Each staff member to be appraised shall be required to submit a self-evaluation to the supervisor during the appraisal period.

 · Each performance appraisal shall cover the employee’s performance during the announced appraisal period and shall address each of the following areas: